About Us and A Letter from Ireland.

 For some, this information provides a rich backdrop to help with research on Ancestry Record sites.
 For others, the Letter connects them with their Irish roots in a very real and visceral way.

-Here are just some reasons why people keep coming back to this site for more:
+Here are just some reasons why some of our readers keep coming back to "A Letter from Ireland" for more: